JetBrains/kotlin-web-site/docs/topics/numbers.md

 val bytes = 0b11010010_01101001_10010100_10010010
 ```

-> There are also special tags for unsigned integer literals.
+> These are also special tags for unsigned integer literals.
 > Read more about [literals for unsigned integer types](unsigned-integer-types.md).
 >
 {type="tip"}